You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 Anticipation is the key to avoiding unpleasant surprises!

 Want to explore several countries?
-Make sure the rental company has the necessary papers and insurance to cross borders without worry.
+Make sure the rental company has the necessary paperwork and insurance to cross borderswithout any worries.

 Contents

-- 2 Do I need an international permit?
+- 2 Do I need an international driver's license?

 - 4 What should I ask my rental company before choosing my car?

-- 6 What are the special features of the Highway Code?
+- 12 What are the specific features of the traffic regulations in Kyrgyzstan?

-- 10 What are the rules on blood alcohol levels?
+- 16 What are the rules regarding blood alcohol levels?

-- 13 Who can I rent a car from in Kazakhstan?
+- 19 Who to rent a car from in Kazakhstan?

-- 15 Who can I rent a car from in Uzbekistan?
+- 21 Who to rent a car from in Uzbekistan?

-- 16 How to use the gearshift levers on a Lada Niva?
+- 23 How should I use the gear levers on a Lada Niva?

 Don't forget your international driving license.
 It's free, valid for three years, and can be obtained easily from your local town hall or prefecture.